 And Finally: Speaking of Webinars…

-So let’s say you have a nice helpful webinar that will give your prospects solid information that they can use.
-Why not contact owners of other groups that also have the same, targeted audience that you want to attract and ask them if they would email your free upcoming webinar link to their audience?
-You would be surprised if the webinar were worth it of course, how many LinkedIn group owners would be willing to do this.
+So let’s say you have an excellent helpful webinar that will give your prospects solid information they can use.
+Why not contact owners of other groups with the same targeted audience you want to attract and ask them if they would email your free upcoming webinar link to their audience?
+You would be surprised if the webinar were worth it; of course, how many LinkedIn group owners would be willing to do this.
 Just remember, it’s a two-way street.

 These are just a few different ways to help build your prospecting list with maximum results and minimal effort.
 And the keys to success are simple: be creative, be consistent & utilize time management skills.
-Hope this helps.
+I hope this helps.

 – Michael Pedone